97th Grey Cup: East Final

-For the remainder of the game, the Montreal Alouettes would score their remaining 25 points.
-In the third quarter, Anthony Calvillo threw another (14-yard) touchdown pass to Brian Bratton to tie a league playoff record for throwing five touchdowns in a single game.
+In the remainder of the game, the Montreal Alouettes scored their remaining 25 points.
+In the third quarter, Anthony Calvillo threw another touchdown pass (14 yards) to Brian Bratton to tie a league playoff record for throwing five touchdowns in a single game.
 Later on, in the third quarter, Montreal's Cory Huclack blocked a Paul McCallum punt, which was recovered by Jamel Richardson, who scored his third touchdown of the game.

 In the fourth quarter, Alouettes' kicker, Damon Duval added a field goal and a single point on a missed field goal to give Montreal a playoff franchise record of 49 points, which broke the previous record of 48 points that they scored against the Hamilton Tiger-Cats in 1956.
-Montreal would then score their remaining touchdown on a John Bowman 41-yard interception return off BC backup quarterback, Travis Lulay, who replaced Printers late in the game.
+Montreal then scored their remaining touchdown on a John Bowman 41-yard interception return off BC backup quarterback, Travis Lulay, who replaced Printers late in the game.

 With the blowout victory the Montreal Alouettes will head into Calgary to play in their seventh Grey Cup game in ten years and will try to overcome a disappointing 1–5 record in those games to become champions for the first time since 2002.